Shea Ki

 1) The clarity you will gain in talking about who you enjoy doing work for brings much relief.
 Getting more clear on this is also extra useful if you have been feeling stuck in your career journey or not sure what next best step to take.

-2) You can use all or parts of your intro/cover story in networking meetings, to help kick off any interview on a more engaging note when they say, "tell me about yourself", or as a post to help clarify to others what your work is about on other social media.
+2) You can use all or parts of your video intro at networking meetings, to help kick off any interview, or as a post to help clarify to others what your work is about on other social media.

-3) The boost in confidence I saw myself, my clients, friends, and colleagues experience once we posted our LinkedIn cover story is priceless.
+3) The boost in confidence I saw myself, my clients, friends, and colleagues experience once we posted our LinkedIn intro video is priceless.

 🌟There is a new energy that comes from knowing for sure we have given ourselves time to look inward so we can clearly express outward on video a highlight about our professional value.